Sudo Slider

 Any of these methods can be used. (see examples of them below.)

-• .getOption(option); Returns the value of that option.
+.getOption(option); Returns the value of that option.

-• .setOption(option, value); Sets the value of an option.
+.setOption(option, value); Sets the value of an option.

-• .insertSlide(html, pos, [numtext]); Inserts a slide with the specified content into the slider.
-With the pos value you can set wich slide the content should be inserted after (and if pos == 0, the content is inserted before the other slides).
+.insertSlide(html, pos, [numtext]); Inserts a slide with the specified content into the slider.
+With the pos value you can set wich slide the content should be inserted after (and if pos == 0, the content is inserted before the other slides, and if you specify a negative number, it starts from the right instead).
 And with numtext (it's optional), you can set the associated numericText.

-• .removeSlide(pos);Removes a slide.
+.removeSlide(pos);Removes a slide.

-• .goToSlide(a, [speed]); Animate to slide [a] (1 is the first, and 'next', 'prev', 'first' and 'last' also works).
-If "speed" is set, the animations will take "speed" (where "speed" is a number) milliseconds to complete.
+.goToSlide(a, [speed]); Animate to slide a (1 is the first, and 'next', 'prev', 'first' and 'last' also works).
+The optional speed argument specifies the speed.

-• .block(); Blocks any user input.
+.block(); Blocks any user input.

-• .unblock(); Removes the above mentioned block.
+.unblock(); Removes the above mentioned block.

-• .startAuto(); Starts an automatic slideshow.
+.startAuto(); Starts an automatic slideshow.

-• .stopAuto(); Stop the automatic slideshow.
+.stopAuto(); Stop the automatic slideshow.

-• .destroy(); Destroys the slider, you can create it again by using .init();
+.destroy(); Destroys the slider, you can create it again by using .init();

-• .init(); Use this to initiate the slider, after it has been destroyed.
+.init(); Use this to initiate the slider, after it has been destroyed.

 Below are example usage the different methods.

-var fade = sudoSlider.getOption('fade');
+var fade = sudoSlider.getOption("effect");

-// Set the option "fade" to true.
+// Set the option effect to fade

 // The content is inserted after the second slide.